kumar045/kumar045-Django-React-Image-Classification-Webapplication/README.md

 $python manage.py migrate
 $python manage.py runserver

 HTTP client

-axios library is used to make HTTP Calls from react app to upload image for classification
+axios library is used to make HTTP Calls from react app to upload image for classification and to get classification result

 Used tensorflow for classification model